King Musical Instruments: History

-The company was founded as the "H.N.
-White Company" in 1893 by Henderson White, an engraver and instrument repairman.
+The company was founded as the "H. N. White Company" in 1893 by Henderson White, an engraver and instrument repairman.
 White designed a trombone for Thomas King, a local player.
-It became the company's first successful model when it was adopted by Al Pinard, then a famous trombone player.
+It became the company's first successful model when it was adopted by Al Pinard, then a famous trombonist.
 White later designed other brass instrument models, including cornets and baritones.
-In 1903, The H.N.
-White company hired Foster A. Reynolds, a talented brass instrument maker at the J.W.
-York & Sons company.
+In 1903, The H. N. White company hired Foster A. Reynolds, a talented brass instrument maker at J. W. York & Sons.
 He worked with White to further develop instruments.
-H. N. White sought to expand its offerings to woodwinds starting in 1908, importing Evette & Schaeffer saxophones and clarinets manufactured by the Buffet Crampon Company of France.
-After the import rights for Buffet products were lost to Carl Fischer of New York in 1910, White started importing woodwinds from the V. Kohlert Company, then located in the Czech province of the Austro-Hungarian Empire.
+H. N. White sought to expand its offerings to woodwinds starting in 1908, importing Evette & Schaeffer saxophones and clarinets manufactured by Buffet Crampon of France.
+After the import rights for Buffet products were lost to Carl Fischer of New York in 1910, White began importing woodwinds from the V. Kohlert Company, then located in the Czech province of the Austro-Hungarian Empire.

 The First World War interrupted the trade of the Czech instruments, so White sought a domestic supplier in the Cleveland Musical Instrument Company in 1916.
-Many of the earliest saxophones supplied by Cleveland Musical Instruments were made for military bands as the United States entered World War I. H. N. White built a plant to manufacture orchestral woodwinds in 1917.
+Many of the earliest saxophones supplied by Cleveland Musical Instruments were made for military bands, as the United States entered the war.
+H. N. White built a plant to manufacture orchestral woodwinds in 1917.
 Subsequently, the "Cleveland" and "American Standard" brands were used for less expensive instruments marketed to schools and marching bands, while the "King" brand was reserved for professional grade instruments.
-In 1925, H.N.
-White acquired the Cleveland Musical Instrument Company.
+In 1925, H. N. White acquired the Cleveland Musical Instrument Company.